bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 Lastly there are different indirections to base types that can be combined with all of the above mentioned kinds to build other kinds.
-A indirection is build by prepanding a indirection symbol to the base type.
+A indirection is build by prepending a indirection symbol to the base type.

 		family T :: $_
 		family L :: ~_